Talwar-class frigate

-Designed by Severnoye Design Bureau, the first batch of ships were built by Baltic Shipyard and the second batch by Yantar Shipyard.
+Designed by Severnoye Design Bureau, the first batch of ships were built by Baltic Shipyard and the second and third batch by Yantar Shipyard.
 Preceded by the Brahmaputra-class frigates, the Talwar-class frigates are said to have semi-stealth features and better armament.
-The Indian Navy currently has six of these ships and 4 more are under construction including 2 in an Indian shipyard, for which Goa shipyard was selected.
+The Indian Navy currently operates eight of these ships and two more are under construction at the Goa Shipyard in India.

 History

+Batch-I

 On 17 November 1997, Russia and India signed a $1 billion contract, for three Krivak III-class multi-purpose frigates.
 The Indian Navy wanted to fill the gap created by the decommissioning of the Leander-class frigates until the Project 17-class frigates entered service.

 After the signing of the contract, Severnoye Design Bureau began a detail design layout and the shipbuilder, Baltisky Zavod of St. Petersburg, began preparations for their construction.
 The project involved around 130 suppliers from Russia, India, Britain, Germany, Denmark, Belarus, Ukraine and other countries including over 30 St. Petersburg-based naval design organizations and institutes.

 The first frigate, INS Talwar was delivered in May 2002.
 The second, INS Trishul, was delivered in November 2002 and the third, INS Tabar, in May 2003.
 The Russian firm delayed the delivery of three frigates by 13 months, 7 months and 11 months respectively.
 The contract stipulated the levy of liquidated damages for the delays and the same worked out to the equivalent of US$38.5 million.
 This was yet to be recovered as of December 2005.

+Batch-II

 The Government of India signed a follow-on contract for the purchase of three additional frigates on 14 July 2006.
 These ships will be built at Yantar Shipyard in Kaliningrad.
 The first frigate was scheduled for delivery in April 2011.
 These ships will feature BrahMos supersonic anti-ship cruise missile instead of the Klub-N/3M54TE missile system which was provided to the Talwar, Trishul and Tabar frigates.